Flagship Merchant Services Review

 Contract Length and Early Termination Fee:

 Flagship Merchant Services has no early termination fee, making your account with them a month-to-month agreement (which is awesome).
 Make sure to cancel your account as per the instructions in your contract, though, or else they’ll continue taking monthly fees from your bank account.
+I suggest you vigorously confirm your cancellation, and get it in writing.

 Sales and Advertising Transparency: